nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 3. Application to be accessible on devices commonly used by the educational institution, such as desktop computers, laptops, and tablet.
 4. System to ensure data integrity, with a goal of zero data loss over the academic year.
 5. Input validation to prevent errors due to incorrect data entry.
-6. Application to handle common errors gracefully, such as incorrect data entry, without crashing or losing dat
+6. Application to handle common errors gracefully, such as incorrect data entry, without crashing or losing data.

 *{More to be added}*